Luos-io/Documentation/src/pages/high/containers_list/imu.md

 * Pedometer – Step number
 * walk time – Duration (second) of the walk

-By default, the module will send only quaternions to keep a low number of data and avoid bus congestion.
+By default, the container will send only quaternions to keep a low number of data and avoid bus congestion.
 Retrieving any other types of measures requires to enable them first.

 The easiest way to enable a measure is by using it, as pyluos automatically enables a called measure.
 For example, to retrieve the linear acceleration value when it’s disabled, you can execute: